This chapter is a continued part of 18| Nanboku-Cho Period Sword. Please read Chapter 18 before reading this section.

 The drawing below is the illustration from Chapter 18 Nanboku-Cho Period Sword .
 Please compare this drawing to the photo on the right.
 It shows the similarity of the shape.
-Keep in mind this illustration is the shape of a very long sword that was shortened at a later time.
-At Nanboku-Cho time, swords smiths created 3, 4, 5 feet long blades, but later, they shortened them to approximately 2 to 2.5 feet or so.
+Keep in mind this illustration is the shape of a once very long sword that was shortened at a later time.
+During the Nanboku-cho time, swordsmiths created 3, 4, or even 5 feet long blades, but later, they shortened them to approximately 2 to 2.5 feet or so.

-Shape ——— Originally very long.
-Shortened to approximately around 2.5 feet.
+- Shape ———– Originally very long.
+It was shortened to approximately 2 to 2.5 feet.

-Hamon ——–Wide showy tempered line.
-Basically Nioi, but Nie shows a lot.
-Sunagashi (砂流し) appears.
+- Hamon ——–Wide showy tempered line.
+Nioi, and Nie shows.
+Sunagashi (砂流し brush stroke-like pattern) appears.
 Notare (wavy) mixed with Gunome.
 Sometimes Chogi created the double Gunome-style Hamon (connected one pair of half-circles).
 This shape resembles a pair of earlobes.
 Therefore, it is called Chogi’s Mimigata–midare (irregular Hamon mixed with the earlobe-like pattern).

 Aoe from Sano Museum Catalogue (Permission granted)

-Aoe is pronounced “A” as apple, “o” as original, and “e” as edge.
-Aoe is a swordsmith from Bittchu province that is next to Bizen.
-Therefore the characteristic of the sword, Ko-Aoe, and Ko-Bizen are similar.
+Aoe (青江) is pronounced “A” like apple, “o” like original, and “e” like egg.
+Aoe was a swordsmith from Bittchu (備中) province, which is next to Bizen.
+Therefore, the characteristics of Ko-aoe (old Aoe) and Ko-bizen (old Bizen) are similar.

 Characteristic of Aoe (青江)

-Aoe sword has Aoe-Zori shape that is to curve a lot at the lower part.
-During Nanboku-Cho time, because of the Soshu-Den was the trendy style, even Bizen sword smiths did Nie.
-Yet, Bittchu stayed Nioi.
 The tempered area tends to be wide.
-Sakasa-Choji (means inverted or backward, see the illustration above) is the Aoe’s most notable characteristic.
-Also, Boshi often has pointed hamon.
+Sakasa-choji, which means inverted or backward style Choji (see the illustration above), is the Aoe’s most notable characteristic.
+Also, Boshi often has pointed Hamon.
 It is often said that if you see Sakasa-choji, the sword has a good chance of being from either the Aoe group or Katayama Ichimonji group.
-Sumitetu (澄鉄 black Jigane from the inside shows through) is also Aoe’s characteristic.
+Sumitetu (澄鉄: black core metal shows through) is also Aoe’s characteristic.